-Learn How to Be Prepared for a Hurricane
+Learn How to Prepare for a Tropical Storm

-We’ve all seen the dramatic effect hurricanes can have-both the initial wind and rain and the floods that follow.
-But there are steps you can take to stay safe and reduce damage to your property in the event of a storm.
+We’ve all seen the dramatic effect hurricanes can have – both the initial wind and rain and the floods and devastation that follow.
+But, there are steps you can take to stay safe and reduce damage to your property in the event of a storm.

 Before a Hurricane